JoyfulReaper/HappyGopher/README.md

 ```

 HappyGopher intentionally uses a framework-dependent .NET deployment rather
-than Native AOT to preserve support for future runtime-loaded plugins and
+than Native AOT to support runtime-loaded plugins.
-content providers.
-Explicit assembly scanning is supported, but runtime plugin
-DLL discovery and loading are not implemented yet.

 The published `content` directory and `appsettings.json` should remain beside the executable.
 Content files under `HappyGopher/content` are copied recursively during publish.